johngreibelarsen/machine-learning/projects/garment_segmentation/udacity_docs/capstone_report.md

 First observation from this test clearly shows that for best performance color is the way to go.
 The more information contained in the 3 color channels is being used and as a result the model performs much better that just 1 gray channel, roughly 3 to 4 tens of a percent better.

-Second observation when resizing imagery always apply apropriate interpolation-algorithms:
+Second observation, when resizing imagery always apply apropriate interpolation-algorithms:
 - Downsize: cv2.resize(img, (input_size, input_size), interpolation=cv2.INTER_AREA)
 - Upsize: cv2.resize(img, (orig_width, orig_height), interpolation=cv2.INTER_CUBIC)